williamslab/ped-sim/README.md

 Input VCF file
 --------------

-All founders in the simulated pedigrees are a randomly sampled input individual from the input VCF file.
+All founders in the simulated pedigrees are randomly sampled individuals from the input VCF file.
 This VCF must contain phased data for all individuals, with no missing data for any site.
 As most phasers automatically impute missing data, the latter requirement should be easily met.